iamsouvik9/CI-CD-Petclinic-Project/README.md

 ----------------------------------------------------------------------------

-## 3. Also install Jenkins server on the same EC2 instance and configure it to run on nport 8082 of the same instance as the TomCat Server.
+## 3. Also install Jenkins server on the same EC2 instance and configure it to run on port 8082 of the same instance as the TomCat Server.

 <img width="960" alt="3" src="https://github.com/iamsouvik9/CI-CD-Petclinic-Project/assets/79768737/b5a77d61-44dd-4dd0-983a-fc6162385476">